 - messy play

 - soft play

-- musical fun

 - massage and sensory stories

 - sand and water play

 - interactive play with adapted toys and with regular opportunities to use and explore light

-- touch and sound within sensory rooms.
+- touch and sound within sensory rooms. •

-Sessions offer a choice of free flow activities both indoors and outdoors.
 Family learning opportunities are also offered in this group where information and support is made available to parents/carers on a number of topics.